CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 #### Using a CocoaPods Fork

-There is [a guide for using a version of CocoaPods to try new features](/using/unreleased-features) that are in discussion or in implementation stage.
+There are two ways to do this, [using a Gemfile](/using/a-gemfile.html) (recommended) or using a [development build](/using/unreleased-features) that are in discussion or in implementation stage.